U.S. flag

 If you have received a scam phone call, email, or message from a government agency do not respond directly.
 Look up the government agency’s real number on the agency’s site and call to verify the information you received.
 Do not call the phone numbers provided in the phone call, email, or message until you have confirmed them through another source.

-You may report it to the Federal Trade Commission online or by calling 877-FTC-HELP (877-382-4357).
-After reporting the incident to the FTC, please notify us by email so we can track the frequency with which this scam is happening.
+After reporting, please notify us by email so we can track the frequency with which this scam is happening.

 Date Published: June 8, 2023